Ayms/bitcoin-transactions/README.md

 And it is crazy to let wallet sw manage your keys

-Then even if the restart of this module was inspired by the current bitcoin gold situation it is intended for the long term
+Then even if the restart of this module was inspired by the epic bitcoin gold launch it is intended for the long term

 ## Implementation and Code